jrpotter/notebook/notes/hashing/addressing.md

 %%ANKI
 Basic
 What is the load factor of a hash table in which all $n$ keys hash to one of $m$ slots?
-Back: $n / m$ (the load factor is a property of the table, not the distribution of keys)
+Back: $n / m$ (the load factor is a property of the table, not the distribution of keys).
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1719174576860-->
 END%%